Guide for Canadian Real Estate Agents

 Quarterly Tax Instalments: What They Are and How to Calculate Them

 The Canada Revenue Agency does not wait until April to collect tax from self-employed Canadians.
-If your net tax owing exceeds $3,000 for the current year — and exceeded $3,000 in either of the two preceding years — you are required to pay tax in quarterly instalments throughout the year.
-For the vast majority of active real estate agents, this threshold is met.
+If net tax owing exceeds $3,000 for the current year — and exceeded $3,000 in either of the two preceding years ($1,800 for Quebec residents) — quarterly instalments apply[4].
+For the majority of active real estate agents, this threshold is met.

 Instalment due dates